eldinsmakic/coo-questionary/README.md

 # Questionary Project

-The Objective here is the application of some COO Design Patern in creating a simple questionary where you are ask some questions and need to answer them.
+The Objective here is the application of some COO Design Patern and TDD in creating a simple questionary where you are ask some questions and need to answer them, each question have a number of point that can be earned if respond with the good answer.